zhjngli/the-principles-and-feelings-cookbook/writing/principles/2022-07-05-cooking-with-feelings/index.md

 date: 2022-07-04T23:59:57.662Z
 ---

-As I've cooked more and more the past few years, and I've occasionally been asked for recipes.
+As I've cooked more and more the past few years, I've occasionally been asked for recipes.
 Unfortunately I'm way too lazy to cook with a recipe.
 I don't have any measuring spoons, and I can hardly visualize the quantity of a cup, a tablespoon, or any legitimate measurement.
 All I understand is what looks like the "right" amount for the respective amount of meat, vegetables, soup, or whatever it is I'm cooking.
 This is cooking with _feelings_.

 Advantages of cooking with feelings: